facebook/ThreatExchange/pytx/docs/quickstart.rst

 The Broker will also allow you to POST and DELETE if you need to.

+You can also make Batch requests to the graph via pytx.
+Batch requests allow you to submit multiple Graph requests in a single POST request.
+Here's an example:

+.. code-block :: python

+   import json
+   from pytx import ThreatDescriptor, Batch from pytx.errors import pytxFetchError

+   a = ThreatDescriptor.objects(text='foo',
+                                request_dict=True)
+   b = {'type': 'GET',
+        'url': '{result=foo:$.data.0.id}'}
+   try:
+       result = Batch.submit(foo=a,
+                             bar=b)
+       print json.dumps(result, indent=4, sort_keys=True)
+   except pytxFetchError, e:
+       print e.message

+There are several things to notice in this example.
+First, the call to find all ThreatDescriptor objects with a text of "foo" has an argument of "request_dict=True".
+By setting that to True, you are telling the objects call that you'd like the dictionary generated instead of it actually submitting the request to the Graph.

+The second thing to notice is that the second request (b) is a manually crafted dictionary.
+The URL is very cryptic (you can look this up in the Facebook Graph API documentation) but it is saying that for a URL you want the results from the "foo" request and you want the first element's id from the data list.

+The submit call for Batch is giving the name "foo" to request "a", and the name "bar" to request "b".
+The submit call will accept N-number of unnamed arguments and N-number of named arguments.
+Each one will be considered its own unique request you want to include in the Batch.
+The only difference between the two is that a named argument will be given a name in the request which can then be used as a reference in other requests in the Batch like the example above.

 One thing you might notice is the constant use of vocabulary. pytx comes with a vocabulary which will allow you to write your code using class attributes so if ThreatExchange ever changes a string your code will still function properly.